TeriAnn's Guide to Aladdin Mantle Lamps

 According to John, the purchase tax was introduced in 1940.
 So prices printed after that date have "Plus Tax" added to the back of the price.
 That makes the picture to the right to be a 1940 or newer UK mahogany KoneKap Mantle box.

-This UK KoneKap mantle dates from sometime between 1946 and 1964.
+This Aladdin UK KoneKap mantle dates from sometime between 1946 and 1964.
 I strongly suspect it is much closer to the 1964 date.
 Once again any help with dating the packaging would be appreciated.

 Notice that Aladdin UK marketing did not think it worth mentioning UK model 8, 9 & 10 lamps.
 I suspect this is because they were sold in much smaller numbers than the UK model 11.

-Welsbach was a popular aftermarket manufacturer of mantles for both the KoneKap and Lox-On styles.
+Welsbach was a popular aftermarket manufacturer of mantles for both the Aladdin KoneKap and Lox-On styles.
 The labeling indicates this was manufactured sometime after 1928.

 If you would like to discuss any of the contents please feel free to

-© 2002, 2006 by TeriAnn Wakeman.
-All rights reserved Web site design by Marigold Ltd.
+© 2002, 2015 by TeriAnn Wakeman.
+All rights reserved.

 This web site is not affiliated with Aladdin Mantle Lamp Company.
 Aladdin, and Lox-on are registered trademarks of Aladdin Industries LLC